superclustr/superclustr/README.md

 ---

-[https://superclustr.net](https://superclustr.net) — A Computing Cluster for Experimental Internet Research.
+[https://superclustr.net](https://superclustr.net) — A Simple Computing Cluster for Experimental Internet Research.

 Superclustr is a distributed cluster independently created by a group of Internet Researchers and Engineers during their work at the RIPE NCC with the purpose of providing a community run platform for experimental internet research.